nunnaabhilash/keka/README.md

 - Add new todos with a user-friendly interface.
 - Mark todos as completed.
 - Save todos to the local storage for persistent data.
+- Set priority to low,medium,high.
-- Schedule your to-dos
+- Schedule your todos
-- Change to-dos status
+- Change to-do status from inprogress to complete

 ## Live Demo